Ssalgia/Data-Analysis-on-Fatal-Police-Shootings-in-USA/README.md

 `id`: a unique identifier for each victim

  The `threat column` and the `fleeing column` are not necessarily related.

+ `Flee column` has 3 categories -> Car, Foot and Not Fleeing.
+The Data Analysis answers the questions as to which of the following modes has the highest frquency amaong the victims.

 `body_camera`: News reports have indicated an officer was wearing a body camera and it may have recorded some portion of the incident.

-`latitude` and `longitude`: the location of the shooting expressed as WGS84 coordinates, geocoded from addresses.
+`latitude` and `longitude`: the location of the shooting expressed as coordinates, geocoded from addresses.
 The coordinates are rounded to 3 decimal places, meaning they have a precision of about 80-100 meters within the contiguous U.S.

 `is_geocoding_exact`: reflects the accuracy of the coordinates. `true` means that the coordinates are for the location of the shooting (within approximately 100 meters), while `false` means that coordinates are for the centroid of a larger region, such as the city or county where the shooting happened.